wazuh/wazuh-documentation/source/getting-started/index.rst

 =================

 .. meta::
-  :description: Get started with the Wazuh components and how each one is involved.
+  :description: Get started with the Wazuh components and learn how each one is involved.
   :keywords: wazuh, elastic stack, openscap, architecture
   :author: Wazuh, Inc.